eearchey/eearchey/README.md

 - 👋 Hi, I’m @eearchey, also known as Emily Archey.
-- 👀 I’m interested full time positions starting in May 2023.
-- 🌱 I’m currently learning Flask and Django.
-- 📫 You can reach me at eearchey@crimson.ua.edu
+- 📫 You can reach me at emilyarchey@gmail.com

 <!---
 eearchey/eearchey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.